-Symptoms may occur within minutes of being exposed to the pet, but for some people symptoms may build up over several hours and be most severe 12 hours after initial contact with the pet.
+Asthma symptoms may occur within minutes of being exposed to pet-related triggers, but for some people symptoms may build up over several hours and be most severe 12 hours after initial contact with the pet.

-If a pet comes inside, its sheddings become part of the house dust and are present even when the animal is outside, which can make it difficult to recognise the pet as an allergen.
+If a pet comes inside, its dander and fur can become part of household dust and are present even when the animal is outside.

-• Keep your pet out of the bedroom and any other areas where a great deal of time is spent.
+• Keep your pet out of the bedroom and any other main living areas

 • Always wash your hands after touching or feeding your pet